ADVANCED VACUUM DRYING SYSTEM (AVDS)

 "In a few months we have gone from having no solution at all to having a state-of-the-art rad waste drying system which is going to become very popular in the near future.
 Truly fantastic..."

-Today, AVDS is actively conditioning waste at three UK nuclear decommissioning sites.
-MechaTech Systems have now completed the manufacture of two further AVDS systems for Magnox Ltd (last updated August 2019).
+Today, AVDS is actively conditioning waste at UK nuclear decommissioning sites.
+MechaTech Systems have now delivered five AVDS systems (last updated August 2020).

-MechaTech Systems have also conducted small scale trials of simulant waste using our in-house vacuum drying rigs for other nuclear decommissioning clients, based in the UK and overseas.
+MechaTech Systems conduct small scale trials of simulant waste using our in-house vacuum drying trials rigs for other nuclear decommissioning clients, both in the UK and overseas.